VITALIoTOrg/vitaliot/vital-core-security-adapter/README.md

     * "givenName", the optional user first name
     * "surname", the optional user last name
     * "name", the mandatory username
-    * "password", the mandatory (8 chars or more) user password
+    * "password", the mandatory (8 characters or more) user password
     * "mail", the optional user e-mail address

    It returns some info about the created user.
 Response example: